avidanAbitbol/basic-classification-regression/README.md

 # final_project
-project
+hello world,
-this is a project to a academic course anout machine learning. i worked in this project with knn,dummy classifier and random forest models. enjoy!
+this is a project to an academic course about machine learning. i worked in this project with knn,dummy classifier and random forest models. enjoy!